woodlyer/gostGUI/README.md

 # gostGUI
-A gui tool to run terminal program on Windows.
+A gui tool to run terminal program(for example gost.exe) on Windows.
 No need to install the program as service.
 Just  run silently at background.